Overview

 Risk factors

-Factors that may increase the risk of undifferentiated pleomorphic sarcoma include:
+Factors that may raise the risk of undifferentiated pleomorphic sarcoma include:

 • Older age.
-This cancer tends to occur in adults older than 50, though it can occur at any age.
+This cancer is most common in people 50 to 70 years old.
+But it can happen at any age.

 • Previous radiation therapy.
-Rarely, this cancer can develop in an area of the body that was previously treated with radiation therapy.
+Rarely, this cancer can form in an area of the body that was previously treated with radiation therapy.

-Most people who develop undifferentiated pleomorphic sarcoma have no known risk factors, and many people who have risk factors never develop the cancer.
+Most people who develop undifferentiated pleomorphic sarcoma have no known risk factors.
+Many people who have risk factors never develop this cancer.